ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 [[start:325110][end:332040]] Of course, the core idea is that measurements are always with respect to something or other.
 [[start:332490][end:338870]] And the something or other is a reference frame and different agents can choose different reference frames.
 [[start:339290][end:341494]] And this idea is very old.
-[[start:341612][end:350170]] Here we have a picture of anubis choosing a feather as the reference frame with which to measure the heart of the pharaoh.
+[[start:341612][end:350170]] Here we have a picture of Anubis choosing a feather as the reference frame with which to measure the heart of the pharaoh.

 05:50 [[start:350590][end:354906]] So this goes back to well before the common era.
 [[start:354938][end:357950]] This is about 2000 BCE.
-[[start:358370][end:387750]] So this is a very old idea that's been elaborated over the centuries as science has developed and in the fairly big change in how this idea was thought about occurred in classical physics reference frames were always thought of as mathematical abstractions and an observer and a reference frame were more or less identified by Galileo.
+[[start:358370][end:387750]] So this is a very old idea that's been elaborated over the centuries as science has developed and in the 90s a fairly big change in how this idea was thought about occurred.
+In classical physics reference frames were always thought of as mathematical abstractions and an observer and a reference frame were more or less identified by Galileo...

-06:28 [[start:388250][end:403210]] And that identification is carried forward into Einstein who thinks about observers, for example, sitting on photons and observers in spaceships and observers riding on railroad trains and this sort of thing.
+06:28 [[start:388250][end:403210]] ...and that identification is carried forward into Einstein who thinks about observers, for example, sitting on photons and observers in spaceships and observers riding on railroad trains and this sort of thing...
-[[start:403280][end:408720]] And always that just means think of a reference frame that's doing something or other.
+[[start:403280][end:408720]] ...and always that just means, think of a reference frame that's doing something or other.

 06:49 [[start:409570][end:433350]] So a reference frame in classical physics is essentially just a coordinate system and these abstract coordinate systems can be employed in thought experiments and so they are a way to illustrate classical intuitions about motion.
 [[start:434490][end:447002]] And in the 90s, as quantum information theory developed it was realized that a reference frame actually consists of a physical object.